johnbrc/MPD-Distribution/collaboration/collaboration.md

 ## Other  ##

-In due course, information will be provided regarding collaboration in terms of:
+In due course, further information will be provided regarding collaboration in terms of:

--	Contributing
+-	Contribution
--	Publishing
+-	Publication
--	Translating
+-	Translation

 ## Further Information ##